Today I finally came home. I took the long way.

 I wandered the city on my motorbike like a ghost retracing its old steps.

-Took turns I remembered by instinct.
+Took turns I

 Every corner had a shadow of someone I used to be.